Reconstructive surgery Perth

 Reconstructive surgery after skin cancer and melanoma

-Skin cancer is the most common cancer in Australia.
-Most skin cancers are removed surgically and if the cancer is small, it’s a quick and easy procedure.
-Most skin cancers are non-melanoma skin cancers; this means they rarely spread to other parts of the body.
+Skin cancer is the most common form of cancer in Australia.
+Many skin cancers are removed surgically, and when caught early, treatment is usually straightforward.
+Most are non-melanoma skin cancers, which tend not to spread beyond the original site.

 For a melanoma, a highly malignant type of skin cancer, we often need to make a much wider and deeper excision.
 In many cases, this will require a skin graft or skin flap to repair the defect.